Guide

 Multi-step flows that change based on user roles, permissions, or previous actions require careful handling.
 E-commerce checkouts with multiple payment methods, enterprise dashboards with role-based content—these add complexity.

-Solution: Provide multiple user personas and credentials.
+Provide multiple user personas and credentials.
 Guide initial runs through critical paths manually.
 Use test data management to ensure the AI encounters all branches.

 False Positives